Usk – St Mary’s Benedictine Priory

 Current state

-To this day, only the tower and one of the wall of the northern arm of the transept and the 12th-century baptismal font with four shafts mounted around the stem have survived from the oldest monastery church.
-The site of the medieval northern arm of the transept is now occupied by the early modern sacristy, and the completely dismantled chancel has not survived.
-The main nave was heavily rebuilt and extended by the western bay in the 19th century, when its southern wall was also thoroughly transformed.
-The 15th-century northern aisle of the church with two porches has survived in an unchanged form.
-Among the medieval monastery buildings, only the two-story gatehouse can be seen.
+To this day, only the tower, part of the nave’s walls, and one of the walls of the northern transept, along with a 12th-century baptismal font with four shafts set around its base, remain of the oldest monastery church.
+The site of the medieval northern transept is now occupied by a modern sacristy, while the completely demolished chancel and southern transept have not survived.
+The nave was extensively rebuilt and extended with a western bay in the 19th century, when its southern wall was also thoroughly remodeled.
+The 15th-century northern aisle, along with two late Gothic porches, has survived unchanged.
+Among the architectural details, the Romanesque arcades under the towers and the early Gothic arcades between the nave and aisle are noteworthy.
+Of the medieval monastery buildings, only the two-story gatehouse remains.

 bibliography: